 Documentation: In general, it's not so much the diploma that's the important part, it's the transcript of your high school studies that most people (employers, colleges, etc.) will be interested in.
 Depending on how you have homeschooled and where you are headed, you may want a school-style transcript which lists courses (and maybe even grades) along with course descriptions, and/or you may want to create a portfolio of your work.
 You may want to keep copies of your evaluations and/or affidavits.
 You may want to create a document that explains how you have met the graduation requirements in the PA home education law.
 If you do not plan to undertake further schooling, it may be particularly important to document your high school studies with an eye towards the long term.
 The more you look into your chosen path (college, military service, technical school, the arts, a trade, etc.), the more of a sense you will get of the kinds of things people may ask you to show in the future.
-Once you have researched the likely requirements for your chosen path, you will be in a better position to choose how you will document your high school years, and what (if any) kind of third-party documentation (GED, diploma program, college credits, etc.) you may need.
+Once you have researched the likely requirements for your chosen path, you will be in a better position to choose how you will document your high school years, and what kind of documentation you may need.

 7th & 8th grade Documentation: It may make sense to document some of what your child does in 7th or 8th grade, especially if you plan to use a diploma program.
 The Pennsylvania law requires certain courses sometime between 7th and 12th grade -- it may be wise to get some of these out of the way early.
 Also, if a particular activity, project, or course is special, unique, or would otherwise be of interest to colleges or employers, you can add it to your transcript or college application materials, even though it was done in middle school.